-- a description of plant and equipment to be employed
+- a description of plant and equipment to be employed, including the washing of coal at the Moranbah North Mine (referred to as 'toll washing')

-- · the capacity of plant and equipment
+- the capacity of plant and equipment

 - chemical and physical processes

 - chemicals to be used.

 Provide concept and layout plans highlighting proposed buildings, structures, plant and equipment associated with the processing operation.
 Describe the nature, sources, location and quantities of all materials to be handled, including the storage and stockpiling of raw materials.